hawtio/hawtio-oauth/README.md

       next();
     }, true);

-The `KeycloakConfig` accepts all the parameters that the official Keycloak JavaScript adapter supports.
+The `HawtioKeycloak.config` accepts all the parameters that the official Keycloak JavaScript adapter supports.

 ## OpenShift